curlsli/webpack-book/docs/en/building/01_source_maps.md

 If you are using webpack 4 and the new `mode` option, the tool will generate source maps automatically for you in `development` mode.
 Production usage requires attention, though.

-T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).
+> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

-T> To see how webpack handles source maps, see [source-map-visualization](https://sokra.github.io/source-map-visualization/) by the author of the tool.
+> To see how webpack handles source maps, see [source-map-visualization](https://sokra.github.io/source-map-visualization/) by the author of the tool.

 ## Inline Source Maps and Separate Source Maps